Amaterazu7/MinesSweeper-API/README.md

 ## What to build
 The following is a list of items (prioritized from most important to least important) we wish to see:
-* Design and implement  a documented RESTful API for the game (think of a mobile app for your API)
+* Design and implement  a documented RESTFull API for the game (think of a mobile app for your API)
 * Implement an API client library for the API designed above.
 Ideally, in a different language, of your preference, to the one used for the API
 * When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)
 * Ability to 'flag' a cell with a question mark or red flag